-I appreciate this won't mean much to non-adventure fans, though I'd point you to this excellent (if torturously long) Retsupurae to witness the horror in all its head-exploding glory.
+I appreciate this won't mean much to non-adventure fans, though I'd point you to this Retsupurae (opens in new tab) to witness the horror in all its head-exploding glory.
 At one point you will hear the line "Oh no!
 Not the Hall of Death again!
 The only way out of here is death!"

-Essentially, Mike Dawson was the main character of a horror game called Darkseed, which used copy and pastes of a lot of HR Giger's spooky, organic-porn artwork for reasonable effect.
+Essentially, Mike Dawson was the main character of a horror game called Darkseed, which used copy/pastes of HR Giger's spooky, organic-porn artwork to reasonable effect.
 What made it weird was that Mike Dawson was played by... wait for it...
 Mike Dawson, the game's writer and producer, who apparently decided that if his game was going to have a star, it might as well be him.
 Still, it worked reasonably well.
 Darkseed has many problems, but it's a fondly remembered horror adventure.

 And now he's the star of a beat-em-up?
 He must have had some hellish training...